acidburn0zzz/nolith-release-tools/doc/patch.md

 1. You may want to **bookmark** the issue until it's closed at the end of the release cycle.

-Generally, you should create a new patch issue immediately after the current monthly release or previous patch release is completed.
+It's a good idea to create a new patch issue immediately after the current monthly release or previous patch release is completed.

 ### 2. Pick specific changes into the `stable` branches

 A patch release is made up of one or more merge requests that have been merged into the `master` branch of GitLab CE or EE, and which then need to be [cherry picked] into the respective `stable` branches.

 We cherry pick the single **merge commit** that results from accepting a merge request and which may have been made up of more than one commit.
 This means we